mmistakes/minimal-mistakes/_pages/landing-page.md

     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/about-icon.jpg
-    title: "About FiQCI"
+    title: "About NordIQuEst"
-    excerpt: "The FiQCI consortium maintains, operates, and develops the infrastructure"
+    excerpt: "The NordIQuEst consortium maintains, operates, and develops the infrastructure"
     url: "/about"
     btn_class: "btn--primary"
     btn_label: "Learn more"